 The manufacturing process development of phenoxodiol is being undertaken to develop a scalable manufacturing process which will facilitate larger scale production quantities while concurrently developing analytical methods and the documentation required for the future New Drug Application (NDA).
 An NDA is needed in order to market phenoxodiol and will be required if the OVATURE study is successful.
 The work being undertaken will also provide the drug quantities needed for the OVATURE clinical trial.

-No manufacturing scale-up expenses were accrued at September 30, 2006.
+Manufacturing expenses of \$834,000 have been accrued at March 31, 2007.
 These estimates are based on the milestones completed for each of the service contracts.

 Stock Based Compensation